-The total risk parameter for interest-rate and credit-spread risk in the balance sheet is five per cent of the company's core tier 1 capital.
-Overall interest-rate risk in the total balance sheet may not exceed 0.75 per cent of the company's core tier 1 capital.
+The total risk parameter for interest-rate and credit-spread risk in the balance sheet is five per cent of the company's tier 1 capital.
+Overall interest-rate risk in the total balance sheet may not exceed 0.75 per cent of the company's tier 1 capital.
 The individual investment must not have an interest rate fixed for longer than one year, and the maximum limit for the average duration of the whole liquidity portfolio is 0.3 years.
-The residual time to maturity for the individual security must be less than 3.5 years, and the average residual time to maturity must be less than two years.
-Interest-rate risk is stress-tested by looking at a parallel shock up/down of two percentage points in the interest-rate curve, in line with the FSA's methodology, 14 as well as a steepener/flattener shock (short rates down/up and long rates up/down) in the interest-rate curve where the difference between short- and long-term rates changes by two percentage points.
-Credit-spread risk is stress-tested on the basis of the FSA's method for spread risk 15, which builds on the methodology in Solvency II for insurance undertakings.
+The average residual time to maturity for securities must be less than 2.5 years.
+Interest-rate risk in the banking book (IRRBB) is calculated using six standardised interest-rate shock scenarios as specified in the EBA's guidelines11.
+Credit-spread risk is stress-tested on the basis of the FSA's method for spread risk12, which builds on the methodology in Solvency II for insurance undertakings.